 - A. Conventional layout which meets all of the requirements of the R-40 zoning district, the balance of the Zoning Law, and the various chapters of the Town Code. - B. No less than five different conventional layouts shall be provided with a minimum of 10 lots and a maximum of 24 lots.
-Alternatives should include 10, 12, 15, 20 and 24-lot layouts. with lower lot counts. - C. No less than five different cluster4 layouts shall be provided with a minimum of 10 lots and a maximum of 24 lots.
+Alternatives should include 10, 12, 15, 20 and 24-lot layouts. - C. No less than five different cluster4 layouts shall be provided with a minimum of 10 lots and a maximum of 24 lots.
 Alternatives should include 10, 12, 15, 20 and 24-lot layouts.
-The lots sizes in the cluster layouts shall vary with the size of the lots
+The lots sizes in the cluster layouts shall vary with the size of the lots being inversely proportional to the number of lots in the layout.
+All cluster layouts shall have a substantial wooded common open space buffer between the proposed lots and the outer property lines of the subject property.